scaffold-eth/se-2-challenges/README.md

 🚀 To deploy your RiggedRoll contract, uncomment the appropriate lines in the `01_deploy_riggedRoll.ts` file in `packages/hardhat/deploy`

+💸 You will need to send some funds to your RiggedRoll contract before doing your first roll, can use the Faucet button at the bottom left of the page.

 ❓ If you're struggling to get the exact same random number as the DiceGame contract, try adding some `console.log()` statements in both contracts to help you track the values.
 These messages will appear in the Hardhat node terminal.

 #### ⚔️ Side Quest